Whether you are new to the profession or have been practising for a while, starting your massage business is possible.

 By following the steps outlined above, you will be well on your way to starting a fulfilling career as a massage therapist.
 However, the most important step you can take to embark upon a career in massage therapy is to join the International Institute for Complimentary Therapists (IICT).

 IICT offers the support and resources you need to succeed as a new massage therapist.
-In addition to providing professional membership, the IICT offers discounted insurance for 80 different massage modalities.
+In addition to providing professional membership, the IICT offers competitively-priced insurance for 80 different massage modalities.

 Contact IICT today to find out more about the benefits of joining our organisation.
 We look forward to helping you embark upon a rewarding career in massage therapy!